nichofer/grocery-tracker-javascript-demo/README.md

 # Grocery Tracker App

-A JavaScript application :computer that demos DOM manipulation.
+A JavaScript application :computer: that demos DOM manipulation.
 This demo app will only live in the browser until the page is refreshed and is not connected to a database at this time.
-Keep track of your grocery list :strawberry :tomato :bread by adding and removing items.
+Keep track of your grocery list :strawberry: :tomato: :bread: by adding and removing items.
 See core recommendations via a popular items section and check off items as you add them to your cart...happy shopping!

 ## Methods demonstrated in this application